KotlinCrypto/documentation/RELEASING.md

 - The [gradle-maven-publish-plugin](https://github.com/vanniktech/gradle-maven-publish-plugin) should have automatically
   closed the staged repositories, but if it did not:
     - Close publications (Don't release yet)
-        - Login to Sonatype OSS Nexus: [oss.sonatype.org](https://s01.oss.sonatype.org/#stagingRepositories)
+        - Login to Central Portal: [central.sonatype.org](https://central.sonatype.com/publishing/deployments)
         - Click on **Staging Repositories**
         - Select all Publications
         - Click **Close** then **Confirm**